crypto-vin/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x11.
+# 0x11.
 C - Singly linked lists

-What you should learn from this project
+## What you should learn from this project
 At the end of this project you are expected to be able to explain to anyone, without the help of Google:

 When and why using linked lists vs arrays How to build and use linked lists

-Exercises:
+## Tasks:
 Print list Write a function that prints all the elements of a list_t list.
 Prototype: size_t print_list(const list_t *h); Return: the number of nodes Format: see example If str is NULL, print [0] (nil) You are allowed to use printf

 List length Write a function that returns the number of elements in a linked list_t list.
 Prototype: size_t list_len(const list_t *h);